-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs2 Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment .
-2 SECTION 2 How to ask us to pay you back or to pay a bill you have received .4 Section 2.1 How and where to send us your request for payment 4 SECTION 3 We will consider your request for payment and say yes or no Section 3.1 We check to see whether we should cover the service or drug and ho much we owe Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal .
-5 SECTION 4 Other situations in which you should save your receipts and send copies to us.
+SECTION 1 Situations in which you should ask us to pay for your covered services or drugs Section 1.1 If you pay for your covered services or drugs, or if you receive a bill, you can ask us for payment SECTION 2 How to ask us to pay you back or to pay a bill you have received .4 Section 2.1 How and where to send us your request for payment .4 SECTION 3 We will con sider your request for payment and say yes or no .
+5 Section 3.1 We check to see whether we should cover the service or drug and ho much we owe Section 3.2 If we tell you that we will not pay for all or part of the medical care or drug, you can make an appeal .
+5 SECTION 4 Other situat ions in which you should save your receipts and send copies to us .
 6 Section 4.1 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs

-SECTION 1 Situations in which you should ask us to pay our share of the cost of your covered services or drugs
+SECTION 1 Situations in which you should ask us to pay for your covered services or drugs

-Section 1.1 If you pay our plan's share of the cost of your covered services or drugs, or if you receive a bill, you can ask us for payment
+Section 1.1 If you pay for your covered services or drugs, or if you receive a bill, you can ask us for payment